LukeHatton21/wacc-estimator/README.md

 ### Set up the WACC model
 With the required libraries installed, the model should just require creation of a main script to run the wacc_calculator_v1.py code.
 Specifically, it should call the calculate_yearly_waccs method or calculate_future_waccs, with specification of the desired year, technology, country, and assumptions for projections forward (to include interest rate changes, GDP per capita improvements and/or 2030 technology targets)

+### Produce Visualisations
+The visualiser script can be used to generate visualisations, similar to those produced for the streamlit webtool at https://wacc-forecaster.streamlit.app/.

 ## LICENSE
 BSD 3-Clause License